 - Beet Pickle: Shredded beet soaked in a vinegar brine adds extra tanginess and earthiness to the sushi.

-- Scrambled Tofu: Sautéed tofu infused with nutritional yeast, turmeric, black salt, and served with avocado slices.
+- Scrambled Tofu: Sautéed tofu infused with nutritional yeast, turmeric, and black salt and served with avocado slices.

-Check out the recipe notes for the detailed instructions on how to make the toppings.
+Check out the recipe notes for detailed instructions on how to make the toppings.

 Inari sushi is super versatile, so feel free to be creative with the toppings!
 I'm sure steamed asparagus, baby broccoli, or even vegan smoked salmon would make nice additions!